 - Considerable time must go by for the fulfillment of all the promises given to Abraham.
 In fact, many hundreds of years must go by before some of the promises are fulfilled.
 This will definitely not appeal to the flesh, but it will give faith an opportunity to thrive. - The flesh wants everything now and has little patience for waiting for God's timing.
-Therefore, the flesh is seldom excited by the promises of God though they are great blessings indeed. - Abraham's story was different, however, his faith was great, and so he valued the promises.
+Therefore, the flesh is seldom excited by the promises of God though they are great blessings indeed. - Abraham was a different story, however.
+His faith was great, and so he valued the promises.